chavolla/datasciencecoursera/README.md

 # datasciencecoursera
-This repository is por the course ftr
+This repository is for the course ftr